Experiencing Magnificent Awe: Moments of Psychological Growth

 Einstein explains, “Occurrences. . .are beyond the reach of exact prediction because of the variety of factors in operation, not because of any lack of order in nature.”
 Nature strictly follows predictable laws.
 There is order in life.
 However, we’re incapable of capturing all the laws contributing to the final outcome.
 Einstein says, “We still do not know one thousandth of one percent of what nature has revealed to us.”

-Schneider warns that science must understand the paltriness of its discoveries (2004, p.10).
-Research isn’t an “awakened sensitivity to life” (p.9).
+Schneider warns that science must understand the paltriness of its discoveries.
+Research isn’t an “awakened sensitivity to life” (Schneider, 2004, p.9-10).

 Research of Awe and Prosocial Behaviors

 While research has limitations, science does provide glimpses into the whole.
-Utilizing Keltner and Haidt’s definition of awe, many interesting correlations were made between experiences of awe and prosocial behaviors.
+Utilizing Keltner and Heidt’s definition of awe, many interesting correlations were made between experiences of awe and prosocial behaviors.
 A prevailing explanation is that awe makes the self small.
-The small self hypothesis posits that perceived vastness shrinks the perception of the self in comparison (Piff, Dietze, et al. 2015).
+The small self hypothesis posits that perceived vastness shrinks the perception of the self in comparison (Piff et al., 2015).

 Joshua Perlin and Leon Li (2020) proposed a revised model of the small self hypothesis, arguing that awe creates a quiet ego.
-Wayment and Bauer define the quiet ego as a self that transcends egotism, balancing concern for the self and others, as well as facilitating growth both in the self and others (2017).
-Perlin and Li describes, “the quiet ego is a description of the self at higher levels of psychological maturity—a self characterized by an appreciation of self—other interdependence, internal motivations to behave pro-socially and an orientation towards growth” (2020).
+Wayment and Bauer define the quiet ego as a self that transcends egotism, balancing concern for the self and others, as well as facilitating growth both in the self and others (Wayment & Bauer, 2017).
+Perlin and Li describes, “The quiet ego is a description of the self at higher levels of psychological maturity—a self characterized by an appreciation of self—other interdependence, internal motivations to behave pro-socially and an orientation towards growth” (Perlin & Li, 2020).

 Whether it’s a small self or a quiet ego, perhaps, doesn’t matter.
 Both theories agree that awe promotes pro-sociality by diminishing self-oriented concerns.